 Pour the popped popcorn into a large bowl.
 Drizzle the popcorn with the melted butter and lime juice.
 Then sprinkle on the Hatch chile powder, salt, and ground coriander seeds.
 Stir or shake so the spices are evenly distributed.
 Serve immediately.

 Want to eat it with your kids?
-You don’t need to add too much Hatch chile powder to get just a little bit of smokiness without too much heat.
+A small amount of Hatch chile powder will give you just the pleasant flavor you’re looking for.
 We tried it with just 1/4 teaspoon of Hatch chile powder, and we got a nice “orange” color and smoky flavor without spiciness.

 Also, this popcorn is best enjoyed right away, so plan to make it and serve it immediately.
-Although, come to think of it, we probably don’t even need to say that, because once you get a whiff of it, you’ll want to be munching it down.
-Oh, and you might have to make a few test rounds of this popcorn before the Orange is the New Black season start; just sayin’.
+Although, come to think of it, we probably don’t even need to say that.
+Once you get a whiff of it, you’ll want to be munching it down.
+Oh, and you might have to make a few test rounds of this popcorn before your show starts; just sayin’.